Yes No Share to Facebook

 Answer: When facing charges of uttering threats in Canada, it's crucial for the defence to emphasize that the prosecutor bears the burden of proving the identity of the person who allegedly made the threat beyond a reasonable doubt.
 Without definitive proof that the accused was the one who uttered the threat, the case should result in acquittal.
 Legal guidance can significantly enhance one’s understanding and navigation of this complex process.
 Contact Hogan Paralegal Services at (905) 634-2100 for a complimentary consultation and explore your defence options.

-What Can Help to Defend Allegations of Uttering Threats?
+What Helps to Defend An Person Accused of Making Threats?

 In the Prosecution of a Person Accused of Uttering Threats, Identity Is An Element That Must Be Proven Beyond a Reasonable Doubt.
 Without Proof of Identity of the Person Who Allegedly Uttered a Threat, An Acquittal of the Charges Should Result.